evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_XPOWER/_index.md

 ## Security and Access Technologies

-The MG MG4 Electric XPOWER is equipped with essential security features to protect you and your vehicle, offering simplicity and reliability.
+The MG MG4 Electric XPOWER is equipped with advanced security features to protect you and your vehicle.
 These include:

+- **Keyless Entry and Start:** The vehicle's keyless entry and start system enables seamless access, allowing you to unlock and start the car without needing to remove the key from your pocket or bag.

 {{<evkxdisplayaddarticle />}}